Note: Fred Sanders’s book The Deep Things of God: How the Trinity Changes Everything, prompted the following thoughts.

 First, it means that creation wasn’t necessary.
 Sanders writes, “God minus creation would still be God” (75).
 God created the physical world because he chose to, not because he needed to.
 Theologian John Webster reminds us, “The act of creation is an act of God’s freedom.”
 Consequently, he “does not create in response to inner need or outer constraint and [he] could, without loss of perfection, refrain from creating.”

-Sanders argues that these reflections are significant because they guard against unworthy thoughts of God.
+These reflections guard against unworthy thoughts of God.
 In a memorable section of his book, he writes:

 “The doctrine of the Trinity expels unworthy ideas about the perfection of God’s life.
 It is unworthy to think that God without us is lonely or bored.
 God is not looking for something to do in the happy land of the Trinity.
 God did not create the world in order to fill the drafty mansion of heaven with the pitter-patter of little feet.
 God is not pining away for companionship in a lonesome heaven” (100).

-While we might not say it aloud, I think contemporary evangelicals are bothered by such thoughts.
+I think contemporary evangelicals are bothered by such thoughts.
 For some reason, the idea of a self-sufficient God rubs us the wrong way.
-It seems that deep down we want God to need us.
+Deep down we want God to need us.
 Therefore, I think Sanders’s observation is correct: “When evangelicals lose their sense of proportion, they begin to talk as if they no longer care about the character of God unless they get something from it” (75).

-Self-centeredness mixed with pragmatism makes for a powerful combination, it seems.
+Self-centeredness mixed with pragmatism makes for a powerful combination.
 But we must resist it.
 Insofar as our theology is sourced and normed by Scripture, the appropriate reflex of the saints is to bend their thoughts and conceptions of God to his self-disclosure.
 Maintaining a robustly anti-speculative posture, we come with open hands, ready to receive what God has revealed about himself.

 What we have (and need!) is an all-powerful, all-knowing, everywhere-present God who, out of perfect freedom, created all things (Gen. 1–2), sustains all things (Heb.
 1:3), redeems rebellious sinners (Gal.
 4:4–5), and purposes to unite all things in him (Eph.
 1:10).
 To borrow a memorable line from Louis Berkhof (1873–1957), the God who exists is the God who is “not only independent in himself, but also causes everything to depend on him.”